FREEZURN/Note_Aggregate/content/jp/verbs_particles.md

 # Particles for Verbs

 ## Direct Object を
-This case particle attaches to *whatever is receiving the transitive action*. を is typically pronounced "o" in this and the following context.
+This case particle attaches to *whatever is receiving the transitive action*. を is typically pronounced /o/ in this and the transition context.

 ## Object が
-A **stative verb** (e.g., have or need) simply expresses a *state or condition*, the object.
-The agent has no control over their state, thus the object is marked with が.
+A **stative verb** (e.g., have or need) simply expresses a state or condition of the subject.
+The subject has no control over their state of being.
+Obviously the verb is associated with the action; thus, the object is *the descriptor*.
 Stative verbs can either be transitive or intransitive.
 Alternatively, an adjective or adjectival noun may serve a similar function.
-For example, 「妖怪が**怖い**！」 — "I'm **scared** of ghosts."
+For example, 「**妖怪**が怖い！」 — "I'm scared of **ghosts**."

 -# The example sentence may be interpreted as "Ghosts are scary!" too (using が as the subject marker), depending on the context.